NIEM/NIEM.github.io/json/reference/guidance/index.md

 ## Full example: {#full-example}

-The walkthrough of how to transform an XML instance document IEP into a JSON-LD data instance is demonstrated using the full example documents within this section.
+The walk-through of how to transform an XML instance document IEP into a JSON-LD data instance is demonstrated using the full example documents within this section.
 These examples were constructed to show many aspects and features of NIEM XML instance documents.